 Turn once and cook further for 10 minutes so that each side is browned evenly and the chicken is well cooked.
 Serve them hot with ketchup or any other dip of your choice and a side of salad.

-Author bio: Rachna Parmar, an ardent blogger, enthusiastic cook and mom of two, is an editor at Livesnet.com, a site offering reviews of baby products and good parenting tips.
+About the Writer: Rachna Parmar, an ardent blogger, enthusiastic cook and mom of two, is an editor at Livesnet.com, a site offering reviews of baby products and good parenting tips.
 Please visit Livesnet and read her wonderful articles on best cuisinart food processor and breville bje510xl juicer.